-What digital signage may look like in 5 years’ time
+What digital signage may look like in five years

 Businesses and retailers big and small are readily acknowledging the benefits of digital signage.
 Vital in not only increasing brand exposure but also for improving customer experiences.
 As the technological landscape changes, digital signage as we know it today is certain to evolve in the coming years.
 This will give consumers new ways to display and control the content they wish to consume.